Resources

 2. Keep devices out of bedrooms at night.

 3. Set up screen time limits and use parental control apps.
-Block VPNs to prevent bypassing restrictions.

 No parental control system is perfect; children can often find ways to bypass them.
 However, if your child has an internet-connected device, we recommend using parental controls as an added layer of protection.